*Updated July 2019*

 Every travel insurance policy out there is going to have exclusions.
 Those extra bits of policy wording that say something along the lines of ‘We’ll cover you for X, Y and Z, BUT…..’.

 Read those ‘Conditions’, ‘Exclusions’, and ‘Not Covered’ sections.
-It’s better to know before you get on that motorbike that you must be wearing a helmet to be covered, rather than after you have an accident and have your medical claim denied because you weren’t wearing one.
+It’s better to know before you get on that motorbike that you must be wearing a helmet, rather than after you have an accident and have your medical claim denied because you weren’t wearing one.

 Motorbiking in Vietnam?
 Wear a helmet!